dakshsethi/Shopee-Api/README.md

 # Shopee-API
 This is the backend API for [Shopee Website](https://shopee-dakshsethi.vercel.app/).
 It has certain endpoints to request and to upload data to the Firebase Firestore through this API.
+Different routes will be stored in different folders.

 ## Different Routes:
 ##### /api -> Generalise Route